SalesforceAIResearch/uni2ts/memory-bank/systemPatterns.md

   - Visualization tools create plots of forecasts with confidence intervals.

 ## Key Technical Decisions

+- **Iterative Data Processing**:
+  - The custom `IterativeFinancialDatasetBuilder` processes data iteratively, one asset at a time, to avoid loading the entire dataset into memory at once.
+  - Assets are processed in batches, with a default batch size of 10, to manage memory usage and enable processing of very large datasets.
+  - Temporary storage is used for processed data, with automatic cleanup after each batch to manage disk space.
+  - This approach allows for pre-training on datasets that would otherwise be too large to process at once.

 - **Multivariate Data Handling**:
   - The Moirai model's any-variate attention mechanism allows it to handle arbitrary numbers of variates with permutation-equivariance.